Graduate Education Diversity Internship Program Directors

-Saúl I. Maldonado, Ph.D., is an Assistant Professor in the Department of Dual Language and English Learner Education at San Diego State University; research associate at the Center for Equity and Biliteracy Education Research; and principal investigator of the Developing Effective Bilingual Educators with Resources Project (funded by the United States Department of Education).
-Maldonado investigates the intersection of language, literacy and K-12 achievement using techniques such as propensity score matching and multi-level modeling on surveys, assessments, and observation protocols.
-A member of the GEDI familia (SANKOFA, 2012-2013), Maldonado’s evaluation experience includes contributions to programs and initiatives for school districts, county offices of education and federal agencies.
-Maldonado collaborates with colleagues on Formadores de Docentes Binacionales, a binational teacher preparation consortium of institutions of higher education and state departments of education.
+Saúl I. Maldonado, Ph.D., is Co-Director of the American Evaluation Association Graduate Education Diversity Internship (GEDI) professional development program; Associate Professor in the Department of Dual Language and English Learner Education at San Diego State University; and research associate at the Center for Equity and Biliteracy Education Research.
+A member of the GEDI familia (SANKOFA, 2012-2013), Maldonado’s evaluation experience includes contributions to programs and initiatives for school districts, county offices of education, institutions of higher education and federal agencies.
+Maldonado is author and co-editor of the book, Assessment and evaluation in bilingual education.

 Hazel Symonette, Program Development & Assessment Specialist Emerita, is an Evaluation Researcher & Facilitator at the Wisconsin Center for Education Research—the LEAD Center (Learning through Evaluation, Adaptation and Dissemination) and the Wisconsin Evaluation Collaborative at the University of Wisconsin-Madison.
 She also serves as Social Justice Educator with the UW First Wave Hip Hop and Urban Arts Program.